HERRD Kids Learning Portal

 What kinds of subjects or themes do the workshops cover?

-We run workshops on literature (like book clubs), science, nature, coding, creative writing, art, fitness, and more.
+We run workshops on literature (like book clubs and creative writing), science, nature, coding, art, cooking, STEM and more.
 There’s a mix of fun, educational, and social content.
 Check the calendar at sign-up for the full schedule.

 Who runs the workshops?